 - 1 Cup Unpolished Sesame Seeds, Nuvvulu (150 gms)

 - 6 to 8 Spicy Red Chillies, Endu Mirapakaya (5 gms)

 - 2 to 3 Bydagi Chillies (5 gms) Optional

 - Salt to Taste

-Over medium flame, heat a wok or a kadhai.
+- Over medium flame, heat a wok or a kadhai.

-When the seeds have cooled to room temperature, in a large grinder jar, grind to a coarse powder.
+- When the seeds have cooled to room temperature, in a large grinder jar, grind to a coarse powder.
 Be careful not to grind too much as you will have an oily lump on your hands.

-Store in an air-tight bottle.
+- Transfer and store in an air-tight bottle.